 Welcome to the world’s largest book-sharing movement!
 Join us in:

-Marion’s Mark, in partnership with the Park Ridge Public Library, has generously agreed to sponsor Little Free Libraries around Park Ridge beginning this summer.
+Marion’s Mark, in partnership with the Park Ridge Public Library, has generously agreed to sponsor Little Free Libraries around Park Ridge.

 What is a Little Free Library?

 Little Free Library is a book exchange program whereby members of a community place a “library,” like the one pictured here, in their front yard, inviting neighbors to stop by and take a book of their choosing.

 Little Free Library is a nonprofit organization that inspires a love of reading, builds community, and sparks creativity by fostering neighborhood book exchanges around the world.
 There are more than 80,000 registered Little Free Libraries in all 50 states and over 90 countries.
 Through these Libraries, millions of books are exchanged each year, profoundly increasing access to books for readers of all ages and backgrounds.
 Little Free Library has received recognition from the Library of Congress, the National Book Foundation, Library Journal, the Women’s National Book Association, and more.